iatsu/NodeJSMongoMSSQL/README.md

 # NodeJSMongoMSSQL
-An example Node.JS API, fetching data from MSSQL and MongoDB
+An example Node.JS API, fetching data from MSSQL and MongoDB.

+Authentication and authorization with Bearer JWT.

+Swagger URL: `/api-docs`

 The project was created using [expressjs generator](https://expressjs.com/en/starter/generator.html).